Bradshaw Trail: 1862

-The trail is named for trailblazer William D. Bradshaw, who first crossed the area in 1862.
-A former forty-niner, Bradshaw knew that the northern gold mines were rapidly becoming exhausted and that the flood of refugees from the area would need a more direct trail from the south across the desert to the new strike at La Paz.
+He renamed it to Bradshaw Road it was referred to other names like Road to La Paz, or Gold Road, A former forty-niner, Bradshaw knew that the northern gold mines were rapidly becoming exhausted and that the flood of refugees from the area would need a more direct trail from the south across the desert to the new strike at La Paz.
 Without a direct trail, it would be necessary to travel a great distance southeast to Yuma, then north up the river to La Paz.
 Bradshaw was also aware of the financial possibilities that could be found in a gold boomtown.
-In May 1862, Bradshaw and eight other men set out to find a direct route to La Paz.

 Originally 180 mi long, the western trailhead began east of San Bernardino in the San Gorgonio Pass.
 Bradshaw and his party traveled southeast through Agua Caliente, now Palm Springs, and then South to a village where the Torres Martinez Indian Reservation is now located.
-There Bradshaw was befriended by Cabazon, a chief of the Cahuilla Indians of the Salton Sink, and a Maricopa from Arizona who was visiting the Cahuilla villages.
+There, Bradshaw was befriended by Cabazon, a chief of the Cahuilla Indians of the Salton Sink, and a Maricopa from Arizona who was visiting the Cahuilla villages.
 They provided Bradshaw with the knowledge of the route of their ancient trade route through the Colorado Desert, including the location of springs and water holes.